sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Instructions and prerequisites
 1. [Klipper_Estimator](https://github.com/Annex-Engineering/klipper_estimator) Script is required for time estimation using Klipper Look-Ahead kinematics, and must be in the same Folder with this Script (Included Klipper_Estimator.exe V 3.7.3).

-2. The script can be used as a normal program by running the SB53-Systems.exe file and opening a GCode manually, or by adding it as a post-processing script in the Slicer.
+2. The script can be used as a normal program by running the SB53-Systems.exe file and opening a GCode file manually, or by adding it as a post-processing script in the Slicer.
   ![image](https://github.com/user-attachments/assets/3557a6ff-524f-4964-9cd2-044b01f46faa)

 ```